 ordered container of items that can be indexed or sliced using positive numbers

-Note: Python provides three built‐in sequences: strings, tuples, and lists.
-New sequences can also be defined in libraries, extension modules, or within classes.

 3.44 set

-unordered sequence of zero or more items which do not need to be of the same type
+unordered sequence of zero or more mutable or immutable items which do not need to be of the same type

-Note: Sets can be frozen (immutable) or unfrozen (mutable).

 3.45 short‐circuiting operator

 behaviour of the operators and and or where the evaluation of the right-hand expression can be skipped if the left side evaluates to true in the case of the or or false in the case of and

-Note: For example, in the expression a or b, there is no need to evaluate b if a is True, likewise in the expression a and b, there is no need to evaluate b if a is False.

 3.46 statement

-expression that generally occupies one line

-Note: Multiple statements can occupy the same line if separated by a semicolon (;) but this is very unconventional in Python where each line typically contains one statement.
+expression that generally occupies one line, but can be grouped into a single line if separated by a semicolon (;)

 3.47 string

-built‐in sequence object consisting of one or more characters
+built‐in sequence object consisting of one or more immutable characters and does not contain a termination character

-Note: Unlike many other languages, Python strings cannot be modified (that is, they are "immutable") and do not have a termination character.

 3.48 tuple

-an immutable sequence of Python objects
+an immutable sequence of Python objects with potentially varying types

-Note: For example, a, (a,), a,b,c, (1,2,3) or ("A", "B", "C").
-Tuples may contain different object types (for example, (1, "a", 5.678)).

 3.49 variable

 a reference to the memory location of an object that contains a value

-Note: Python variables (names) are not like variables in most other languages ‐ they are dynamically referenced to objects.
-Python allows optional explicit type declarations to be added to variables, function parameters and return values.
-The Python language itself does not enforce these annotations but they can be used by third-party type checkers, as well as IDEs.
-Any Python variable may be reassigned to objects of different types at different times.

 4. Using this document

 ISO/IEC 24772-1:20xx clause 4.2 documents the process of creating software that is safe, secure and trusted within the context of the system in which it is fielded.
 As this document shows, vulnerabilities exist in the Python programming environment, and organizations are responsible for understanding and addressing the programming language issues that arise in the context of the real-world environment in which the program will be fielded.